 Azure – Networking – Part 10 – Issue when Configure DNS Records In Azure DNS

-Today, let’s discuss about one issue, which I faced during the configuration of custom domain to our Azure DNS.
+Today, let’s discuss about one issue, which I addressed, during the configuration of custom domain on our Azure DNS in my last article.
 It is a common issue we will face, if we don’t follow the configuration steps properly.

 Next Article : Part 11 – ExpressRoute

 In our last exercises, we had to configure our custom domain (manasmoharana.xyz) in Azure.
 As per the procedure, we should first configure all records ( One “CNAME” record, one “A” record and one “TXT” record) in custom domain provider site (Godaddy.com) and then configure/add “CNAME” record for custom domain in Azure.
 So that it could validate the domain availability and ownership from domain provider .

 In our exercises, we had only added One CNAME DNS record, before going to configure custom domain in Azure as shown in following figure.

 So when we were trying to add a CNAME record for our custom domain in Azure, it failed with validation as shown in following figure.